 I worked on the early prototype alone for about a month.
 Then Tony Valcarcel joined and the two of us put in 12-hour shifts day and night until we had something strong enough to bring Jeremy Bird on board as CEO.
 The founding team formed from there.

+Finished 11th product of the day with 100+ upvotes — not the trophy spots, but a strong showing for a team our size against much larger launches.
 Owned the launch end-to-end: press outreach, founder email campaigns, paid directory placements, and platform-wide distribution coordinated across six channels simultaneously.
 Built the launch playbook before launch day so the team was executing a documented sequence rather than improvising.

 Press releases tied to product milestones, written in-house and distributed through targeted media lists rather than wire services.
 Each release is a coordinated push with the content calendar, social distribution, and email lifecycle so the news event lands as a multi-channel moment.